-All business with the Office should be transacted in writing.
-The personal appearance of applicants or their representatives at the Office is unnecessary.
+All business with the Office must be transacted in writing.
 The action of the Office will be based exclusively on the written record.
-No attention will be paid to any alleged oral promise, stipulation, or understanding in relation to which there is disagreement or doubt.
-The Office encourages parties to file documents through TEAS wherever possible.
+No consideration will be given to any alleged oral promise, stipulation, or understanding when there is disagreement or doubt.